omise/challenges/README.md

 ### Free Style Challenge

-If you feel that none of the challenge is sufficient to demonstrate your coding ability, you can also choose to submit any project of your own choosing that you are proud of.
+If you feel that none of the challenge is sufficient to demonstrate your coding ability, you can also choose to submit any project of your own choosing that you are most proud of.